Yue Qian

 Qian, Yue and Zhenchao Qian.
 (2017).
 “Assortative Mating by Education and Hukou in Shanghai.”
 Chinese Sociological Review, 49(3), 239-262.

-- Read The Globe & Mail and UBC News coverage of this paper
+- Read The Globe and Mail and UBC News coverage of this research

 - Read a brief report in Chinese